rust-cli/book/src/tutorial/packaging.md

 in cargo's [publishing guide].

-Now that cargo as well as crates.io know you, you can publish crates.
+Now that cargo as well as crates.io know you, you are ready to publish crates.
-Before you hastily go ahead and publish a new crate version, it's a good idea to open your `Cargo.toml` once more and make sure you added a the necessary metadata.
+Before you hastily go ahead and publish a new crate (version), it's a good idea to open your `Cargo.toml` once more and make sure you added a the necessary metadata.
 You can find all the possible fields you can set